JFK: The Lost Inaugural Gala has an encore broadcast Thursday, February 20 at 8:30 p.m. on THIRTEEN.

 Back Story to the Gala

-On the day of the event, January 19, 1961, the blizzard arrived; many of the performers were stuck in the cavernous National Armory rehearsing all day, unable to rest or change clothes for the evening.
+On the day of the event, January 19, 1961, the blizzard arrived in Washington, D.C.; many of the performers were stuck in the cavernous National Armory rehearsing all day, unable to rest or change clothes for the evening.
 The storm knocked out most of the electricity in Washington, although a few generators powered the minimal lights and cameras necessary to tape the production.
 In the end, it was decided not to broadcast the program.

 But now on PBS, those magical performances can be seen in JFK: The Lost Inaugural Gala: Nat King Cole on “The Surrey With the Fringe on Top” and a poignant “Stardust,” Ella Fitzgerald on “Give Me the Simple Life,” Harry Belafonte’s “When the Saints Go Marching In,” and Sinatra on both “You Make Me Feel So Young” and a heartfelt “The House I Live In.”